Scout & Explorer Day

 Park naturalists and superintendent invite not only Girl Scouts but all youth to attend activities planned on “Scout & Explorer Weekend” scheduled at many state parks.
 Open to the public, activities are designed for youth ages 6-16, however, any age is welcome to participate.

 For activity time or for participation interest by youth groups such as Girl Scouts, please contact Park Superintendent Andy Bennett at 304-745-3081.
-If calling for activity information or to plan activities for a group, please leave a message if the superintendent isn’t available to take your call or email [email protected]
+If calling for activity information or to plan activities for a group, please leave a message if the superintendent isn’t available to take your call or email [email protected]Book Now

 - Start Date: July 13, 2019